dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 (see [The SALSAH GUI Ontology](salsah-gui.md)).

 A resource class inherits cardinalities from its superclasses.
 This follows from the rules of [RDFS](http://www.w3.org/TR/2014/REC-rdf-schema-20140225/) inference.
-Also, in Knora, cardinalities in the subclass can override cardinalities that would otherwise be inherited from the superclass.
+Also, in DSP-API, cardinalities in the subclass can override cardinalities that would otherwise be inherited from the superclass.
 Specifically, if a superclass has a cardinality on a property P, and a subclass has a cardinality on a subproperty of P, the subclass's cardinality overrides the superclass's cardinality.
 In the example above,